 EAFJD's Position on the Armenian Genocide

-Through the coordinated efforts of its chapters and supporters across Europe, many of whom are successors of the survivors of the Genocide, the EAFJD has played an instrumental role in the process of the recognition of the Armenian Genocide in the member states of the European Union.
-A vast majority of the EU member states have condemned and recognized the Armenian Genocide.
-The organisation and its chapters continue their work towards the official recognition of the first genocide of the 20th century by all countries in.
+Through the coordinated efforts of its chapters and supporters across Europe, many of whom are successors of the survivors of the Genocide, the EAFJD has played an instrumental role in the process of the recognition of the Armenian Genocide by the individual member states of the European Union.
+Most of the EU member states have condemned and recognized the Armenian Genocide.
+The Federation and its chapters continue their work towards the official recognition of the first genocide of the 20th century by all countries in Europe.

 The EAFJD attaches great importance to the issue of the reparations from Turkey, as the legal successor of the Ottoman Empire.
 The general principle of law indicates that a crime must be repaired, whether it is a crime under common law, a war crime, or a crime against humanity.
 The Genocide devastated every aspect of the existence of the Armenians in the Ottoman Empire, and to this day its consequences continue undermining the Armenian group existence.
 While it is practically impossible to rectify the permanent damage caused, such as destruction of families, communities, physical and deep psychological trauma, steps should be taken to somewhat repair the material damage caused, such as massive expropriation of land, movable and immovable property.

-The EAFJD is convinced that recognition, condemnation, apology and a comprehensive package of reparations are necessary to address the full extent of the continuing impact of the Genocide, especially its material elements.
-Furthermore the reparations package should focus on the repair of the victim group rather than on individuals and support reconstitutions and the future viability of Armenians as a group.
-Reparations for the Armenian Genocide are thus essential to a global justice process and can function as a deep transformative process.
+The EAFJD is convinced that recognition, condemnation, apology and reparations are necessary to address the full extent of the continuing impact of the Genocide, especially its material elements.
+Furthermore, the reparations should focus on the repair of the victim group rather than on individuals and support reconstitutions and the future viability of Armenians as a group.
+Reparations for the Armenian Genocide are thus essential for global justice and can function as a deep transformative process.
 Together with the recognition they can send a powerful signal and play an important role in the prevention of crimes against humanity.
 An honest and open process of dealing with its past is crucial for any democratic, healthy, and forward-looking society.
-Therefore the Turkish society needs this process at least as much as the Armenian society needs it.
+Therefore, the Turkish society needs this process at least as much as the Armenian society needs it.

-Besides actively working on legislative initiatives concerning the Armenian Genocide with the Members of the European Parliament across different political groups, the EAFJD raises awareness on the issue through informative campaigns, conferences, exhibitions, film-screenings, debates and other public events in Brussels and other cities of the EU member states.
-The European Armenian Federation for Justice and Democracy and its member-organizations are also committed to introduction of the Armenian Genocide Remembrance Day to the calendar of the European counties as well as to achievement of a commemoration of the Genocide on the highest level.
+Besides actively working on legislative initiatives concerning the Armenian Genocide with the Members of the European Parliament across different political groups, the EAFJD raises awareness on the issue through informative campaigns, conferences, exhibitions, film-screenings, debates and other public events in Brussels and other European cities.
+The European Armenian Federation for Justice and Democracy and its member-organizations are also committed to introducing the Armenian Genocide Remembrance Day to the calendar of the European counties as well as to establishing international commemoration of the Genocide on the highest level.